IlyaAI/docs/docs/getting-started/quick-starts/deploy-your-first-java-web-app.md

 	![Deploy Java archive](deploy-java-archive.png width="500")
 1. Name the step.
 For instance, *Deploy archive*.
 1. Select roles under **Runs on targets in role**.
 We defined this as *Test-server* when we configured our test infrastructure.
 1. Select the **Package-ID**.
 This will autocomplete when you start to type.
-The package ID in our example is *octopus-0*.
+The package ID in our example is *octopus*.
 1. Tick **Custom Deploy Directory** and add the path to the web app directory in your server.
 For instance, *C:Users\test\Desktop\tomcat\webapps*.
 1. For the **Deployed Package File Name** we need to enter the name of the war file without the version number.
 This ensures the path to the web app doesn’t change with every new release.
 For instance, *octopus.war*.
 1. **Save** the process.